Penalty-Based Feedback Control and Finite Element Analysis for the Stabilization of Nonlinear Reaction-Diffusion

-In \cite{19M1252235}, the authors established stabilization in the \( L^{2} \) and \( H^{1} \) spatial norms using a control Lyapunov functional.
-Moreover, they proved the existence and uniqueness of the solution to the control problem \eqref{ch1}–\eqref{ch2}.
-One of the major challenges for second-order partial differential equations with Dirichlet boundary conditions is to provide appropriate weak forms and functional structures.
-Previous studies have employed penalty methods to address these challenges in uncontrolled elliptic equations \cite{MR351118, MR853660, gudi2014}.
-Moreover, the penalization technique has been widely used in finite element analysis across various applications, such as flow problems \cite{MR660571}, unsteady and steady Navier-Stokes equations \cite{CAREY1984183, MR2136999, HE2010708, MR2912615, 0732016}, viscoelastic fluid models \cite{MR4399840, MR2754643, MR2818046}, and magnetohydrodynamics equations \cite{JDeng2019, MR3486328, MR3969002}, among others.
+One of the major challenges for second-order partial differential equations with Dirichlet boundary conditions is that the problem is non-variational and one cannot identify a suitable functional framework without using an appropriate boundary lifting.
+The global exponential stability of the closed loop system \eqref{ch1}–\eqref{c} in the $H^{1}$-norm has been shown in \cite{19M1252235}, by constructing a control Lyapunov functional.
+Moreover, they have discussed the existence and uniqueness of the solution to the closed loop system \eqref{ch1}–\eqref{c}.
+Previous studies have employed a boundary penalization to the uncontrolled elliptic equation in \cite{MR351118, MR853660, gudi2014}, where the boundary penalization techniques converts a Dirichlet boundary condition into a Robin boundary.
+In the work \cite{MR853660}, Barrett et al. have discussed the error analysis with respect to the penalty parameter, using a finite element method.
+Using Babu\v ska’s penalty method, the optimal error estimates are established in \cite{gudi2014}.
+Moreover, the boundary penalization technique has been widely used in a finite element analysis across various applications, such as flow problems \cite{MR660571}, unsteady and steady Navier-Stokes equations \cite{CAREY1984183, MR2136999, HE2010708, MR2912615, 0732016}, viscoelastic fluid models \cite{MR4399840, MR2754643, MR2818046}, and magnetohydrodynamics equations \cite{JDeng2019, MR3486328, MR3969002}, among others.